Skip to main page content

 1. Favouring of Outside Interests for Personal Gain

-1. Entering into a research contract with a company in which the faculty or staff member, or a member of her/his immediate family, has a financial or other interest.
+1. Entering into a research contract with a company in which the faculty or staff member, or a member of their immediate family, has a financial or other interest.

 2. Directing the faculty member's government sponsored research program to serve the research or development needs of a private firm in which the faculty member has a financial or other interest.